|Birth: ||Jan. 12, 1894|

 Though Tom loved traveling the world, he was very proud of becoming a U.S. citizen.
 His naturalization process was complicated because his initial entry into the U.S. (in 1912) was undocumented.
 Not knowing this would be a problem, Tom listed that date and port of entry on his Letter of Intent, a mistake that delayed his citizenship by two years.
 However, once he took the oath of allegiance, a new tradition began.
 He always requested a band to meet his ships when returning to port in the U.S., and they were instructed to play the Star Spangled Banner.

 Tom's most challenging commands came as Ship's Master in the Merchant Marine during WWII.
 Though the incidents were downplayed and often censored from news reports throughout the U.S., Merchant Marine vessels were being sunk at an alarming rate.
 These ships were necessary to the success of Allied forces, as they transported much-needed replacement personnel and supplies to the fields of battle.
 One of Tom's voyages did not go well.
 On June 7, 1942, and under Tom's command, the unescorted and unarmed 'Hermis' was torpedoed by German U-boat 158 (commanded by Erwin Rostin).
 One torpedo struck on the port side just forward of the bridge, and a few minutes later a second torpedo hit on the port side at #3 hatch.
 The U-boat then surfaced and shelled the disabled ship, setting it on fire.
 Fortunately, the US Army transport 'Toloa' spotted the burning 'Hermis' still partially afloat 12 hours later, with the stern out of the water.
-The survivors (including 12 injured) were picked up and dropped at the nearest port, in Kingston, Jamaica.
+The survivors (including 12 injured) and one fatality were picked up and taken to the nearest port, in Kingston, Jamaica.
 Tom continued to serve as a Ship's Master with the Merchant Marine after the incident, until he was eventually considered too old for active service.

 Tom's life was full of colorful events and too many brushes with history to recount here.
 He was truly a memorable personality, a passionate husband, and a devoted father.
 He is remembered and missed.